apache/druid/druid-0.23-release-notes.md

 - Added a configuation parameter for appending tasks to allow them to use a SHARED lock (#12041)
 - `SchemaRegistryBasedAvroBytesDecoder` now throws a `ParseException` instead of RE when it fails to retrieve a schema (#12080)
 - Added `includeAllDimensions` to `dimensionsSpec` to put all explicit dimensions first in `InputRow` and subsequently any other dimensions found in input data (#12276)
-- Added the ability to store null columns in the Segments (#12279)
+- Added the ability to store null columns in segments (#12279)

 ## Compaction

 This release includes several improvements for compaction:
 -  Automatic compaction now supports complex dimensions (#11924)
 -  Automatic compaction now supports overlapping segment intervals (#12062)
-- You can now configure automatic compaction to calculate ratio of slots available for compaction tasks from maximum slots including autoscaler maximum worker nodes (#12263)
+- You can now configure automatic compaction to calculate the ratio of slots available for compaction tasks from maximum slots, including autoscaler maximum worker nodes (#12263)
-- You can configure the Coordinator auto compaction duty period separately from other indexing duties (#12263)
+- You can now configure the Coordinator auto compaction duty period separately from other indexing duties (#12263)

 ## SQL

 ### Human-readable and actionable SQL error messages
 Until version 0.22.1, if you issued an unsupported SQL query, Druid would throw very cryptic and unhelpful error messages.
 With this change, error messages include exactly the part of the SQL query that is not supported in Druid.
-For example, if you run a scan query that is ordered on a dimension other than time column.
+For example, if you run a scan query that is ordered on a dimension other than the time column.

 (#11911)

 ### Cancel API for SQL queries
 We've added a new API to cancel SQL queries, so you can now cancel SQL queries just like you can cancel native queries.
-You can use the API from the Web-console.
+You can use the API from the web console.
 In previous versions, cancellation from the console only closed the client connection while the SQL query kept running on Druid.

 (#11643)
 (#11738)